SamoZ256/cemu-metal-game-compatibility/README.md

 If you have tested a game that isn't in `Issues`, please report it [here](https://github.com/SamoZ256/cemu-metal-game-compatibility/issues/new?assignees=&labels=&projects=&template=game-compatibility-template.md&title=).
 Use the game name as a title.
 If the game you tested doesn't work as intended, please provide a detailed description of what exactly the issue is.
 Attaching a log is really helpful as well.

+## Graphics packs

+Many graphics packs use custom shaders written in GLSL, but that is currently not supported by the Metal backend.
+So please, disable all your graphics packs before testing a game.
+The only exception is the `FPS++` mod for botw (FPS unlocking packs for other games might work as well, but they haven't been tested yet).

 ## How to make a frame capture

 If there are graphical issues in the game, it might be useful if you made a frame capture.
 See [this guide](https://github.com/SamoZ256/cemu-frame-capture) on how to make one.